-The Company's technical provisions consist only of the risk margin £1,674k.
-The prior year CTP has reduced to nil given the migration of policies onto VHL.
+The Company's Claims technical provisions is nil as all policies were migrated to VHL and no claims are paid from VHIL.
 There is no premium technical provision set as the Company has had no active policyholders since May 2015.